Transitional cell carcinoma of the bladder; Urothelial cancer

 If you smoke, quit.
 Smoking can increase your risk for bladder cancer.
 Avoid exposure to chemicals linked to bladder cancer.

-National Comprehensive Cancer Network.
+National Comprehensive Cancer Network website.
 NCCN clinical practice guidelines in oncology (NCCN guidelines): Bladder cancer.
-Version 2.2015.
+Version 2.2018.

 Smith A, Balar AV, Milowsky MI, Chen RC.
 Bladder cancer.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier; 2014:chap 83.

 Reviewed by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
 Editorial update 03/08/2018.